 6. You just got a call from the Whizbang people, and they are changing the name of their product from Whizbang to Thingamabob.
 Click on cell A2 and type “Thingamabob.”

 Notice that the normal behavior when you click on a cell is for the contents of the cell to be replaced with whatever you type.
 This is normally desirable behavior, especially when you’re dealing with small strings of text, like numbers.
-This probably wouldn’t be very desirable if, for example, you needed to edit the text “Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch” (which, believe it or not, is really the name of a Welsh town).
+This probably wouldn’t be very desirable if, for example, you needed to edit the text “Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch”.
 To avoid retyping that entire string of text, you can edit the text in the Formula bar.

 Auto-resize the column again by double-clicking between A and B. Your spreadsheet should now look something like this: